 Dai Due draws its name from an Italian phrase meaning “from the two kingdoms of nature, choose food with care,” a sentiment that is embodied in the restaurant’s careful sourcing of local ingredients.
 As a butcher shop and supper club, meat is the main focus here.
-Grab a seat on the heated patio to go beyond beef with dishes such as antelope confit or fish and chips made with Gulf-caught seafood.
+Grab a seat on the shaded, greenery-covered patio to go beyond beef with dishes such as antelope confit or fish and chips made with Gulf-caught seafood.

 For a taste of Texas Hill Country in East Austin: Contigo

 It’s hard to know where the outdoors stop and the indoors begin at Contigo, where a large patio area meets a dining room with glass garage doors that can be rolled up to almost double the open air dining space.
-The restaurant recreates the feel of its sibling ranch in Jim Wells County, cooking up steak frites, burgers, and chips and queso, which can all be enjoyed under heaters, twinkly lights, and big Texas skies.
+The restaurant recreates the feel of its sibling ranch in Jim Wells County, cooking up steak frites, burgers, and chips and queso, which can all be enjoyed under twinkly lights and big Texas skies.

 For Asian comfort food in Clarksville: Bar Peached